golan2/KafkaProducersForMormontTest/README.md

 ## Overview
 This is a java application that will populate messages to Kafka.
 It allows you to simulate situation when devices send data to Kafka.
-You define the time perido and how many objects as well as how many messages for each object during that time period (hence TPS).
+You define the time period and how many objects; you can also control how many messages for each object during that time period (hence TPS).
 See below the JobFile for more info.

-## Arguments:
+## Command Line Arguments:
 Following arguments need to be provided when running the java program:

  - `bootstrap.servers`    (for Kafka)